StreamX Delivery Service

 public Uni<Void> consume(Data data) {...}

 In such cases there is no need for sharing Store across different microservices, so you do not need a messaging system for store.
-To disable messaging system you need to disable connector and switch synchronization mode:
+To disable messaging system you must disable connector and switch synchronization mode:

 quasar.messaging.store.[store-identifier].use-connector=false